 Facing the Mass Tort Machine:

-• Plaintiffs lawyers improperly file on behalf of dead plaintiffs – more than 20 plaintiff law firms (as of 2023) improperly filed dozens of actions on behalf of already deceased plaintiffs, served sworn questionnaires to the Court on behalf of deceased plaintiffs without disclosing their deaths, and apparently even copied the signatures of deceased plaintiffs to make it appear they were attesting to facts after their deaths.
+• Plaintiffs lawyers improperly file on behalf of dead plaintiffs – more than 20 plaintiff law firms improperly filed dozens of actions on behalf of already deceased plaintiffs, served sworn questionnaires to the Court on behalf of deceased plaintiffs without disclosing their deaths, and apparently even copied the signatures of deceased plaintiffs to make it appear they were attesting to facts after their deaths.
 This is pervasive misconduct and given the limited information available to Syngenta, it is likely these discoveries are only the tip of the iceberg.

-• 900+ claimants – have dismissed their cases – including bellwether cases – as of March 2024
+• 1,500+ claimants – have dismissed their cases – including bellwether cases – as of January 2025.

 • American Tort Reform Association, has more information about the Mass Tort Machine’s practices:

-The Hidden Money Behind the Litigation
+The Hidden Money Behind the Litigation (link is external)

 Here are links to interesting news media articles: